 5But they deliberately forgot that long ago by God’s word the heavens existed and the earth was formed out of water and by water.
 6By these waters also the world of that time was deluged and destroyed.
 7By the same word the present heavens and earth are reserved for fire, being kept for the day of judgment and destruction of the ungodly.

-Yes.
 As part of the Roman scorched-earth policy, Josephus records the fact that the Romans literally destroyed the cities and much of the countryside of Israel, the earth, by fire during the Jewish War.
 See The Destruction of Heaven and Earth and the New Heaven and Earth Explained! for a detailed discussion.
 Having addressed the literal destruction of the earth by fire, let us now address what was actually destroyed at this time in addition to its covenantal significance and meaning.
 (See Why a Fully Consistent Approach to Biblical Exegesis Implies the Creation of Genesis 1 Is Not About the Physical Creation of the Cosmos and Why Noah’s Flood Also Appears to Have Been an Historical Parable about a War.)

 8 But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day.
 9 The Lord is not slow in keeping his promise, as some understand slowness.
 Instead he is patient with you, not wanting anyone to perish, but everyone to come to repentance.

-2 Peter 3:8-9 Commentary: “With the Lord a day is like a thousand years, and a thousand years are like a day.”
+Preterism, A Commentary of 2 Peter 3:8-9: “With the Lord a day is like a thousand years, and a thousand years are like a day.”

 Though Jesus promised to return “soon” throughout the New Testament, Christians still awaiting the second coming often cite v.
 8 as a way to justify the unexpected delay of Christ’s coming.
 Because “a day is like a thousand years, and a thousand years are like a day” to the Lord, perhaps Jesus’ use of “soon” and “at hand” to describe His future return at the end of the age should be understood in light of God’s timing?
 There a significant problem with this logic.
 James Stuart Russell writes the following in his famous book, The Parousia: